If your marriage has experienced infidelity, be intentional about finding an affair recovery specialist.

 - What are your areas of focus?
 Ask this before you tell them what you need.
 That way, you’ll get a more realistic perspective of their expertise.

-Please share your experiences with therapy…Was the therapist an affair recovery specialist?
-Regardless, did counseling eventually help you and your spouse properly address the affair issues?
+Please share your experiences with finding an affair recovery specialist.
+Did counseling eventually help you and your spouse properly address the affair issues?
 Why or why not?